-Taking into account that usually LSS have a sparse structure and therefore matrices in (2.7) and (2.8) have many zero elements, we decided to use of MatLab sparse matrices by default.
+Taking into account that usually LSS have a sparse structure and therefore matrices in (2.7) and (2.8) have many zero elements, we decided to use the sparse matrices of MatLab, by default.
 This usually allows one to save a considerable amount of memory.
-To visualize the matrices in the full format, is enough to use the MatLab command full.
+To visualize the matrices in the full format, the MatLab command full can be used.